codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/gitops-runtimes.md

-Once your account is set up, the next step is to install the GitOps Runtime.
+If you have created your account, you can install the GitOps Runtime.

 The GitOps Runtime is the cornerstone of Codefresh’s GitOps capabilities, simplifying the complexity of managing deployments at scale with Argo CD.
 It provides unique benefits that enhance visibility, scalability, and security, making deployment management seamless and efficient.

 ## Benefits of GitOps Runtimes